Top Reasons Why Foreigners Get Deported From The U.S.

 Failure To Reveal Change Of Address

 A person staying in the country legally who fails to reveal when they change their address is at risk of being deported.
 This is something that many people don’t mind so much, but it can be a solid ground for deportation.
-If you happen to change your address for any reason, you must inform the US Citizenship and Immigration Services about the change.
+If you happen to change your address for any reason, you must inform the U.S. Citizenship and Immigration Services about the change.

 The address change notification must be in writing to the relevant authority.
 Immigrants risk being deported if they fail to disclose the required information within the stipulated time.
 The deadline is ten days from the actual day of moving.
 This requirement goes for both immigrants and nonimmigrants.